materiaraiding/materiaraiding-old/_ultimate/fru.md

 ## Phase 4: Enter the Dragon (AKA Ryne & Gaia)

 {: .everyone }
 > All players should keep a close eye on both bosses health here.
 Immediately after the first mechanic is a **hand of pain** style health check.
-If the health differential is greater than 5%(?) the party will wipe.
+If the health differential is greater than 5% the party will wipe.
 > The boss that is too high HP will be tethered during the **Ahk Morn** cast.

 Gaia will become untargetable and disappear.
 Usurper of Frost (Ryne) will then appear **true North/South**, and a memory crystal will appear **true North**.
+Ryne will always spawn opposite of where Gaia phased previously.

 Hraesvelgr will coil around Ryne.
 Baited AOEs will appear under each player once his wings sprout.
 The party will stack relative west of Ryne (waymark 1 or 3), and quickly move after his wings come out.